 The Company operates multiple greenhouse cultivation facilities located in Carpinteria and Camarillo, California, and its manufacturing production facilities are located in Lompoc and Adelanto, California.
-During the year ended December 31, 2021, the Company completed its previously announced acquisition of an approximately 5.5 million square feet greenhouse facility ("Camarillo Facility") located in Camarillo, California (the "Camarillo Asset Acquisition").
+During the year ended December 31, 2021, the Company completed the acquisition of an approximately 5.5 million square feet greenhouse facility ("Camarillo Facility") located in Camarillo, California (the "Camarillo Asset Acquisition").
 Phase I of the Camarillo Facility is now licensed and operational.
 The Company completed the first harvest in June 2022, four weeks earlier than expected.
 In April 2022, the Company completed the acquisition of Plus Products Holdings Inc., a leading edibles brand in California.
+In September 2022, the Company completed three acquisitions of Natural Healing Center retail dispensaries located in Grover Beach, Lemoore and Morro Bay, California.